-When you’re planning a visit to one of our area’s great museums, it’s hard to know where to begin.
+When you’re planning a visit to one of our Ann Arbor or Detroit museums, it’s hard to know where to begin.
 There’s so much to see and do!

 Fortunately, we’ve done some of the legwork for you.
-Here’s a look at some must-see attractions at 16 different museums within the metro Detroit area.
+Here’s a look at some must-see kid-friendly museum attractions at 16 of the best museums in metro Detroit and Ann Arbor.

 - Address: 220 E. Ann St., Ann Arbor